 The diagram below shows the request/response flow between the client and the server.
 This is an example of a simple request from the client being fulfilled by the server.
 All client/server communication happens in this same basic way.
-See FIG. 44 Request/response flow between client and server
+See FIG. 44 Request/response flow between client and 20

 The next diagram shows how the server sends a request to the client.
-As the client/server communication must always be triggered by a client request, the only way for the server to make a request from the client is for the server to piggyback the request on a response it sends to the client.
+As the client/server communication must always be triggered by a client request, the only way for the server to make a request from the client is for the server to 25 piggyback the request on a response it sends to the client.
 See FIG. 45 Server sending a request to the client.

 Note that in normal operation the server will always respond to a client request, even if there is no data in the response.
-The response may include just a status code (see 'The Server "Response" protocol' section).
+The response may include just a status code (see 30 'The Server "Response" protocol' section).

 Robot clients and requests exceeding a requests per minute threshold are not normal operation, and the server has no obligation to respond to these requests.
-Real clients that do not receive a server response are expected to retry the request after a reasonable time.
+Real clients that do not receive a server response are expected to retry the 35 request after a reasonable time.

 Like HTTP the MusicStation Protocol uses a header to hold the meta-data about the body of the message, which contains the actual data being transferred.
-This document describes the protocol, which is concerned with just these headers.
+This document describes the protocol, which is concerned with just these 40 this request, the request id in the retry must by 123456. headers.
 The body of the message can differ for the various client implementations.
-Like HTTP the header and body are separated by
+Like HTTP the header and body are separated by an empty line.